 In 2005 Rob created the ‘Press Conference With…’ interview format for Britain’s journalism trade magazine Press Gazette after it was taken over by Piers Morgan and Matthew Freud.
 These interviews became a much-admired weekly feature of the magazine until it fell into temporary administration a year later.
 An archive of these interviews and other recent work can be found in Journalism & Interviews.

 Rob launched the formidable and unique aggregation website Access Interviews.com in January 2008.
 A.I became a valuable resource for thousands of users for many years, but it was closed in September 2015 after Rob finally accepted that a viable financial model could not be found.
-He decided to reign in his philanthropic activities.
+He decided to rein in his philanthropic activities.

 Rob has always been driven to create other ventures beyond journalism and currently has numerous books, business ventures and creative projects at various stages of development…